boydmeredith/jbreda_kilosort/README.md

 **1.** Run `kilosort_preprocess_to_sort.sh` to preprocess .bin files before passing into kilosort

 **Function highlights:**
-- 1. takes given `input_path` and `repo_path` and passes them into `kilosort_preprocess_forcluster_wrapper.m`
+- takes given `input_path` and `repo_path` and passes them into `kilosort_preprocess_forcluster_wrapper.m`
-  - a. this function adds appropriate matlab paths and then calls `kilosort_preprocess_forcluster.m`
+  - this function adds appropriate matlab paths and then calls `kilosort_preprocess_forcluster.m`
-- 2. `kilosort_preprocess_forcluster.m,`
+- `kilosort_preprocess_forcluster.m,`
-  - a. iterates over each .bin file in a directory (`input_path`), applies a butterworth  highpass filter and then creates a mask for large amplitude noise and zeros it out
+  - iterates over each .bin file in a directory (`input_path`), applies a butterworth  highpass filter and then creates a mask for large amplitude noise and zeros it out
-  - b. for each .bin file, creates a directory with its name and puts preprocessed file in it
+  - for each .bin file, creates a directory with its name and puts preprocessed file in it
-  - c. see `kilosort_preprocess.m` for more information on input arguments & adjustments that can be made
+  - see `kilosort_preprocess.m` for more information on input arguments & adjustments that can be made

 **Steps to run (condensed version of steps 5-7 above)**
 - If you've cloned this repo locally already, find its path & skip this step.
 If you have not, clone the github repo to your local machine.
 It is easiest to clone it to your `input_path` where the .bin files to be processed are.